cliffordgreen/Post-Live-Session-Homework-9/Post_Live_Session_9.md

 ![](Post_Live_Session_9_files/figure-markdown_strict/unnamed-chunk-1-1.png)<!-- -->

 Looking at the data above, there does appear to be cyclical trends every year.
 The visitors is continuously increasing and decreasing.
+So we can say that the data is cyclical

 B. Calculating the trend-cycle and seasonal indices through classical decompression